Veridise/zirgen-to-llzk/doc/1_setup.md

 # Manual Build Setup

-LLZK requires the following to be installed:
+Zklang requires the following to be installed:

 * CMake 3.18 or newer
 * Ninja
 * Z3
+* LLZK library

+> ![WARNING]
+> The below instructions assume you have LLZK installed system-wide.
+To
+> reference a local installation, you will need to add the installation path
+> to the `CMAKE_MODULE_PATH` so that `find_package(LLZK)` in CMake will locate
+> the LLZK installation.

+Zklang also requires access to Veridise's fork of the Zirgen source code (located in [this repo][veridise-zirgen]).

 To optionally generate API documentation, you need:
 * Doxygen (tested on 1.10 and newer)